gtech-mobiledev/network_inspector/README.md

+# optimus_network_inspector

+A Flutter package for inspecting and debugging network requests.

+Unlike the original network_inspector, this fork removes Dio client support and is designed exclusively for the http package.

 Easy to use, http client class debugger & logger for multiple http client.
 This package contains a set of high-level functions and classes that make it easy to log / debug HTTP activities on the fly.
-It's also depend on [Dio](https://pub.dev/packages/dio) and [Http](https://pub.dev/packages/http) package.
+It's also depend on [Http](https://pub.dev/packages/http) package.

 <table>
   <tr>